-If you suffer from poor brain function or chronic gastrointestinal complaints, you may benefit from improving the connection between the gut and the brain, called the gut-brain axis.
-Central to the gut-brain axis is the vagus nerve — a long, meandering nerve that extends from the base of the brainstem down to the major organs.
+Central to communication between the brain and the gut — called the gut-brain axis — is the vagus nerve.
+This is a long, meandering nerve that extends from the brainstem down to the major organs.

-This pathway is known as the gut-brain axis or the brain-gut axis, and is bi-directional, meaning communication travels in both directions; the brain talks the gut, and the gut talks to the brain.
+This pathway is known as the gut-brain axis or the brain-gut axis, and is bi-directional, meaning communication travels in both directions.
+The brain talks the gut, and the gut talks to the brain.

 - Difficulty digesting foods

 - Bloating and gas